 - Add the onion, green bell pepper and celery.to the pan that you cooked the sausage in and stir often.
 Cook for approximately 5 to 7 minutes, or until the vegetables begin to soften and the onions begin to brown.
 Add the sausage back to the pan.

-- Add the garlic, 2 tsp paprika, 1 tsp dried oregano, 1 tsp dried thyme, ¼ tsp cayenne (see note), and salt and pepper to taste.
+- Add the garlic, 2 teaspoon paprika, 1 teaspoon dried oregano, 1 teaspoon dried thyme, ¼ teaspoon cayenne (see note), and salt and pepper to taste.
 Stir to combine and cook for 2 minutes.

-- Stir in the 3 tbsp of the tomato paste until the sausage and vegetables are coated.
+- Stir in the 3 tablespoon of the tomato paste until the sausage and vegetables are coated.